ChimeHQ/Neon/README.md

 ## Language Parsers

-Tree-sitter uses a seperate compiled parsers for each language.
+Tree-sitter uses seperate compiled parsers for each language.
 Thanks to [tree-sitter-xcframework](https://github.com/krzyzanowskim/tree-sitter-xcframework), you can get access to pre-built binaries for the runtime and **some** parsers.
 It also includes query definitions for those languages.
-This system is compatible with parsers that aren't bundled, but its a lot more work to use them.
+This system is compatible with parsers that aren't bundled, but it's a lot more work to use them.

 ## Why is this so complicated?